pmelsted/bifrost/doc/tutorial/Intro.md

 }
 ```

 In this example, we print the unitig sequence of the successors of `um` in forward direction (`um.strand = true`) and the unitig sequence of the predecessors of `um` in backward direction (`um.strand = false`).
-And surprise surprise: they are the same.
+And to no surprise, they are the same.
+One last consideration: because unitig strandness changes when traversing the graph, accessing the unitig sequence is done with `UnitigMap::mappedSequenceToString()` as shown in the previous code snippet.
+Indeed, `mappedSequenceToString()` always takes into account the strandness of the mapped sequence while `referenceUnitigToString()` gives you the unitig sequence the way it is store in the graph, i.e, with an arbitrary strandness.

 ### Adding data to unitigs